1King-coder/Matrix-Calculator/README.md

   witch the main function is calculating a Matrix<br>
   Determinant, with Sarrus theorem for 3x3 and, the<br>
   main theorem, Laplace Theorem for n x n matrices.

+# Objective

+  In this module i aimed to
+  create some Matrix calculations to learn more about Matrices and how i can write a code without using boilerplates.